-When does my audience open email?
+5. when does my audience open email?

 You’d be surprised how many times we’ve seen email marketing campaigns go out without any kind of purposeful schedule.
 Don’t make this mistake.
 Look at your open rates over time and try and recognize patterns in your audience’s behavior.
 Chances are, you’ll notice that they’re more responsive at specific times and days.
 Time your emails to take advantage of these trends and use email scheduling tools to get your campaign delivered at the right moment.

 Sendlane tip: Try the optimized timing feature to track the open patterns and habits of each subscriber in your list and deliver your campaigns at the most optimal time for them to open!

 Designing a beautiful email can encourage your readers to spend more time reading through your offer.
 Assuming you’ve put together some fantastic copy, this extra time can easily result in higher response rates for your campaign.
 Read through our guide to better email design and make sure you’re following best practices.

 Oh, and be sure to pay attention to your email’s design across different devices too.
 An email that looks great on desktop, might be unreadable on mobile.
 This could quickly alienate your readers who use their phone for the majority of their web browsing.
 Use testing tools like Litmus to make sure your email looks great in different browsers and devices.

 7. have i written an effective subject line?

 Your subject line is one of the most important components of any email.
 Writing a great one takes work, but consider it time well spent.
 After all, the subject line is the first thing your audience will see when they receive your campaign.
 Make sure you’re capturing their attention and encouraging them to click through to your offer.